Why Buying Health Insurance Early in Life is a Smart Financial Move

 Enhancing your base policy’s sum insured

-Any age when you buy a health plan with low sum insured
+At any age, when you buy a health plan with a low sum insured

 Group Health Plan